opensourcedoc/bootstrap-4-boilerplate/README.md

 ## Copyright

-Copyright 2019 Michael Chen under [MIT license](http://opensource.org/licenses/MIT).
+Copyright 2019, Michael Chen.
+This repo itself is under [MIT license](http://opensource.org/licenses/MIT).
+Nevertheless, you may adopt it in your own project with any license you prefer.